Need Free Moving Boxes? Go Dumpster Diving

 Free Cardboard for the Taking

 I have moved 12 times in the last 13 years.
-Some places I lived longer than others of course.
-The last move was into my own house from a long term rental about 16 months ago.
-The one thing that never changes no matter how many times you move is the need for cheap, if not free, boxes.
+Some places I lived longer than others, of course.
+The last move was out of a long term rental and into a home I bought.
+The one thing that never changes no matter how many times you move is the need for cheap, if not free, moving boxes.
 So, how do you get boxes for all your stuff?
 Do you search online for giveaways?
 Get them from your work?
 Ask friends to save every box they can get their hands on for you?
-Or do you just buy them from U-Haul or some other moving company?
+Or do you just give up and buy them from U-Haul or some other moving company?

 - It's free.

-- There is a small element of "bad girl" feeling involved that is exhilarating.
+- There is a "bad girl" element involved that is exciting.

 - It's a fast way to find a lot of boxes at once.

 Most medium sized retail stores have cardboard recycling dumpsters in the back of their businesses, right next to the regular dumpsters.
 They break down and throw away all their extra cardboard into these containers, and it just sits there waiting for you to pick up!
-Anything in a garbage receptacle is no longer a possesion of the person or entity that put it there.
+Anything in a garbage receptacle is no longer a possession of the person or entity that put it there.
 That simply means that you can't get in trouble for "stealing" the boxes.
 (Unless otherwise posted, or located behind locked gates.
 Please use common sense when engaging in this activity.)
 Now for most of us, dumpster diving is not a regular activity, and getting caught doing it could be embarrassing, and some employees may get defensive in their overzealous desire to "protect" their employer if they caught you doing it.
 That makes digging for cardboard a little exciting to us goody two shoes types.
-Wouldn't want to make anyone upset, so being a little sneaky is fun.
+I wouldn't want to make anyone upset, so being a little sneaky is fun.